LuizMVB/behavioralDesignPatterns/README.md

 > If employee does not match any of this criteria, doesn't receive annual movement

 An employee cant receive the benefits of more than one criteria

+### Third rule: job level specification (implemented with State patern)

+Every job level has a specification: bronze, silver or gold

+These specifications are part os a sublevel division and can change by promotion

+Bronze to Silver

+> Employee receive a salary movement of 20%

+Silver to Gold

+> Employee receive a salary movement of 40%

+Gold to anything

+> Can't happen